 Our Louisville shelter is less than a block away from the TARC bus line.
-Our Southern Indiana shelter is not on a direct bus line, but we do provide some transportation assistance.
 A crisis team member can also help you process a safe way to leave the person abusing you.
 Remember, you are not on this journey alone.

 If my children come into shelter during their school year, how does that affect them?

 Children continue to go to school at their home school with provided transportation or at a new school if you wish to transfer.

 My family has a pet at home.
 I don’t want to leave my pet with an abusive person.

 When a family comes to shelter, services are available for the entire family including pets.
 If a pet needs to come with an individual to shelter we offer a program called Safe Haven through The Kentucky Humane Society to place the pet in temporary care until you can transition to a safe space.
 Learn more about Safe Haven.